-Lately I have been having power struggles with my very determined boy.
+Lately, I have been having power struggles with my very determined boy.
 He is five and is testing every word I say.
 At my best, I don’t argue with him.
-I just state what needs to be said and move on, leaving him to make some decisions about how he wants his day to be.
-At my worst, which has happened more often than I would like to admit, I get triggered emotionally and we argue loudly.
-He screams at me about things and I boom back trying to get him in line (which, SURPRISE, does not work as I intend it to).
+I state what needs to be said and move on, leaving him to decide how he wants his day to be.
+At my worst, which has happened more often than I would like to admit, I get triggered emotionally, and we argue loudly.
+He screams at me about things, and I boom back, trying to get him in line (which, SURPRISE, does not work as I intend it to).

 Yesterday…in the midst of my obsessive worry, I heard a great line from Father Richard Rohr during an interview:

 “You don’t have to be a perfect dad; you just have to be a good enough dad.”

 Hearing this was music to my ears as it was one of those magical moments where life moved in and reminded me that parenting is not a game of perfect.
 It is a game of experience with trial and error.
 It is a game where showing up and being present every day is far more important than the impact of an occasional argument.